friends-of-presta/security-advisories/_posts/2024-06-20-pk_themesettings.md

 severity: "medium (7.5), GDPR violation"
 ---

-In the module "Theme settings" (pk_themesettings) from Promokit.eu for PrestaShop, a guest can download all email collected while SHOP isin maintenance mode.
+In the module "Theme settings" (pk_themesettings) from Promokit.eu for PrestaShop, a guest can download all emails collected while SHOP is in maintenance mode.

 ## Summary